 - Important legal regulations, such as banned Azo colourants, formaldehyde, pentachlorophenol, cadmium, nickel, etc.

 - Numerous harmful chemicals, even if they are not yet legally regulated.

 - Requirements of Annexes XVII and XIV of the European Chemicals Regulation REACh as well as of the ECHA SVHC Candidate List insofar as they are assessed by expert groups of the OEKO-TEX® Association to be relevant for fabrics, textiles, garments or accessories.
 Discussions and developments that are considered to be relevant are taken into account as quickly and effectively as possible through updates to the STANDARD 100 by OEKO-TEX® requirements.

 - Requirements from the US Consumer Product Safety Improvement Act (CPSIA) regarding lead.

 - Numerous also environmentally relevant substance classes

 With its decades of experience, the OEKO-TEX® Standard 100 therefore contributes to high and effective product safety from a consumer’s point of view.
 Test criteria and limit values in many cases go far beyond applicable national and international standards.
-Extensive product checks and regular company audits also ensure that the industry has a globally sustainable awareness of the responsible use of chemicals.
+Extensive product checks and regular company on-site visits also ensure that the industry has a globally sustainable awareness of the responsible use of chemicals.
 With this concept, the OEKO-TEX® Standard 100 has taken on a pioneering role for many years.

 Laboratory tests and product classes